psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 #### Resource Quotas
 - Applied to namespaces to limit the amount of resources it can consume.
 - Stops resource exhaustion of the entire cluster.
+- Usually applied to each teams / applications name space.

 ![[Pasted image 20250903121541.png]]